A time-varying bivariate copula joint model for longitudinal and time-to-event data: Introduction

-Associating the longitudinal and survival sub-models by copula (Hofert \textit{et al.,} 2018)\cite{hof18} has also been considered recently.
-Rizopoulos \textit{et al.} (2008a\cite{riz08a}, 2008b\cite{riz08b}) and Malehi \textit{et al.} (2015)\cite{mal15} applied copulas to model the joint distribution of the latent random effects, which offered greater flexibility of association compared with the traditional shared random effects joint model, by allowing different copulas and marginals distributions.
+Associating the longitudinal and survival sub-models by copula (Hofert \textit{et al.,} 2018)\cite{hof18} has also been considered.
+Rizopoulos \textit{et al.} (2008a\cite{riz08a}, 2008b\cite{riz08b}) and Malehi \textit{et al.} (2015)\cite{mal15} applied copulas to model the joint distribution of the latent random effects, which offered greater flexibility of association compared with the traditional shared random effects joint model, by allowing different copulas and marginal distributions for random effect components.
 However, conditional independence is still assumed in these models.
-Applying multivariate copulas directly on marginals of all the longitudinal measurements and event time data for each subject was considered by Ganjali and Baghfalaki (2015)\cite{gan15} and Zhang \textit{et al.}(2021a)\cite{zha21a}.
-The non-linear correlation introduced by the copula between the two sub-models is different to the linear correlation arising from latent random effects, but the lack of random effects in the joint models compromises their capability to capture the longitudinal trajectories at the subject level.
-Besides, the difficulty of modelling the correlation matrix in the copula increases with the number of longitudinal measurements.
-Zhang \textit{et al.}(2021b)\cite{zha21b} further proposed modelling the joint distribution of all the longitudinal and survival outcomes in each subject, given random effects, by multivariate Gaussian copula.
+Applying multivariate copulas directly on marginals of all the longitudinal measurements and event time data for each subject was considered by Ganjali and Baghfalaki (2015)\cite{gan15}, Zhang \textit{et al.}(2023a)\cite{zha23a} and Cho \textit{et al.}(2024)\cite{cho24}.
+The non-linear correlation introduced by the copula between the two sub-models is different to the linear one arising from latent random effects, but the lack of random effects in the joint models compromises their capability to capture the longitudinal trajectories at the subject level.
+For this reason, Zhang \textit{et al.}(2023b)\cite{zha23b} further proposed modelling the joint distribution of all the longitudinal and survival outcomes in each subject, given the random effects, by a multivariate Gaussian copula.
 This model has two layers of correlation between the two sub-models and a regular joint model of conditional independence becomes a specially case when the correlation matrix in the multivariate Gaussian copula is an identity matrix.
-However, the modelling of the correlation matrix is still problematic, especially when the correlation matrix is large.
-The approach of Suresh \textit{et al.}(2021a)\cite{sur21a} and (2021b)\cite{sur21b} can solve this issue by applying bivariate Gaussian copulas on the conditional joint distribution of survival time and a longitudinal measurement at a single time point given the subject being alive by that time point, since the correlation matrix of a two-dimensional copula is easier to model.
-But their model still falls under the marginal models as Ganjali and Baghfalaki (2015)\cite{gan15} and Zhang \textit{et al.}(2021a)\cite{zha21a} since it does not have latent effects.
+However, in these multivariate copula approaches of joint modelling, the difficulty of modelling the correlation matrix in the copula increases with the number of repeated longitudinal measurements.
+The approach of Suresh \textit{et al.}(2021)\cite{sur21a} can solve this issue by applying a bivariate Gaussian copula on the conditional joint distribution of survival time and a longitudinal measurement at a single time point given the subject being alive by that time point, since the correlation matrix of a two-dimensional copula is easier to model.
+But their model still falls under the marginal models as Zhang \textit{et al.}(2023a)\cite{zha23a} for not including the latent effects.